Fair Processing and Data Protection Privacy Notice for Registered Patients

 In order to deliver and coordinate your health and social care, we may share information with the following organisations:

-- Other GP practices in order to deliver extended primary care services;
+- Local GP Practices in order to deliver extended primary care services

-- 111 and the Out of Hours Service;
+- 111 and the Out of Hours Service

-- Local Social Services and Community Care services;
+- local Social Services and Community Care services

-Your information will only be shared if it is appropriate for the provision of your care or required to satisfy our statutory function and legal obligations.
+Your information will only be shared if it is appropriate for the provision of your care or if it is required to satisfy our statutory function and legal obligations.
 Your information will not be transferred outside of the European Union.

-Whilst we might share your information with the above organisations, we may also receive information from them to ensure that your medical records are kept up to date and so that your GP can provide the appropriate care.
+Whilst we might share your information with the above organisations, we may also receive information from them to ensure that your medical records are kept up to date and so that we can provide the appropriate care.
 In addition, we received data from NHS Digital (as directed by the Department of Health) such as the uptake of flu vaccinations and disease prevalence to assist us to improve out of hospital care.

 How do we maintain the confidentiality of your records?